DucManhPhan/DucManhPhan.github.io/_post_preparation/2020-12-10-the-lifecycle-of-entity's-state-in-hibernate.md

 5. Entity

     An entity is a persistent domain object.
-Each entity class will represent a table in our database, and an entity’s instance will contain the data of a single row of that table.
+Each entity class will represent a table in our database, and an entity's instance will contain the data of a single row of that table.

     Each entity will have an id field that represents the primary key in the table.